itss-devops/katacoda-scenarios/terraform-with-nginx/tf-plan.md

 `terraform plan`{{execute}}

 The output of the command indicates the changes.
-In this case, you'll see a _+ dockercontainer.nginx-server and _+ dockerimage.nginx to highlight adding the new resources.
-Finally a summary of Plan: 2 to add, 0 to change, 0 to destroy.
+In this case, you'll see a `+ dockercontainer.nginx-server and + dockerimage.nginx` to highlight adding the new resources.
+Finally a summary of `Plan: 2 to add, 0 to change, 0 to destroy`.

 Variables can be overridden using command line arguments `terraform plan -var 'container_count=5'`{{execute}}